openid/eKYC-IDA/openid-connect-authority.md

 * `family_name`
 * `birthdate`
 * `address`

-In the case that the authority applies to a Legal entity the `applies_to` element MAY contain one or more of the following Claims (and others as required) providing it allows for sufficient confidence that the legal entity can be uniquely identified from that set of claims:

-* `organization_name`
-* `registration_number`
-* `lei`
-* `type`
-* `registered_address`
-* `registered_jurisdiction`
-* `date_of_incorporation`
-* `beneficial_owners`

-When used the `beneficial_owners` claim will be of the form of an array containing one or more records that describe a natural person who ultimately has control over that legal entity as described in the FATF Guidance [@!FATF-BO-Guidance].
-The content of the `beneficial_owners' records SHOULD be of the form described in this section when describing a natural person.

 ## `permission` element

 The `permission` sub-element is intended to convey the range of actions that the End-User is allowed to take when acting for the entity identified in the `applies_to` sub-element.

-The `permission` sub-element consists of an array of objects that contain the following objects and MAY contain further objects that describe any additional extensions or restrictions of the rights has over the target entity:
+The `permission` sub-element consists of an array of objects that contain the following objects and MAY contain further objects that describe any additional extensions or restrictions of the authority over the target entity:

 * `role`: REQUIRED.
-Object that reflects the role held by the End-User in relation to the target entity
+Object that reflects the role held by the End-User in relation to the target entity, using roles defined by GLEIF based on [@!ISO5009]
 * `validity`: OPTIONAL.
 Object that contains an array that MUST have either a `start` or `end` and can optionally have both.
 Both the `start` and `end` objects are a reference date in [@!ISO8601-2004] YYYY-MM-DD format that is used to represent and are used to define the date limits of the authority being conveyed.
 * `budget`: OPTIONAL.
 Object that contains an array that MUST have both `value` and `currency` elements.
 This object is intended to describe the maximum extent of the End-User's financial authority.
 The `value` object will be a string that includes a decimal point and accurate to two decimal places.
 The `currency` object will contain the alphabetic format defined in [@!ISO4217-2015] (Currency codes) and defines which financial currency the value is in.
 * `audience`: OPTIONAL.
 Limitation of the scope of entity or entities that the End-User may communicate with when acting on behalf of the entity defined in the `applies_to` element